Family - General Information and Usage

 FOR ALL LITIGANTS AND ATTORNEYS: To get access to your case you must have a Public Case Access account and a participant subscription to each of your cases.

-SELF REPRESENTED LITIGANTS: You may set up your own account or the court will do it for you when you file your Case Participant Enrollment Form - Family Law.
+PARTIES: You may set up your own account or the court will do it for you when you file your Case Participant Enrollment Form - Family Law.
 To sign up for an account, go to the Public Case Access site under Online Services on the court’s web and Create an Account.
 Once you have setup your account you will receive an email confirming that you have an account.

-To get access (subscribe) to your case, you must file a Case Participant Enrollment Form - Family Law, along with a copy of your driver’s license.
+To get access (subscribe) to your case, you must file a Family Law Case Participant Enrollment Form - Party, along with a copy of your driver’s license.
 A separate form must be filed for each case or when you change your email address.
 Once the form is processed by the court, which takes about three working days, you will receive an email confirming that you are subscribed to your case.
 You will also receive email notifications when new documents are added to your case and you will be able to view/download these newly added documents free of charge for 72 hours.

 Viewing Mediation Reports and Findings and Orders After Hearing